t348575/py-kvcache/README.md

 - Runs storage transfers through one Python reactor thread with one `io_uring` ring.
 - Can preload KV for upcoming requests.
 The scheduler looks ahead at the next waiting requests and the reactor pre-reads their blocks into CPU staging during background stores or idle time.
 - Support for running with a DRAM cache with LRU or ARC (write-through).
-- Supports gaiting kvcache load & store ops using a calculated break-even curve.
-When a prefix too short to be worth it, a disk or DRAM read is declined and recomputed on the GPU instead.
-The break-even curve can be calculated using the `pareto_measure` script in [t348575/kvcache-experiments](https://github.com/t348575/kvcache-experiments).
+- Supports gating kvcache load & store ops using a calculated break-even curve.
+When a prefix is too short to be worth it, a disk or DRAM read is declined and recomputed on the GPU instead.
+The break-even curve can be calculated using the `pareto_measure` script in [t348575/kvcache-experiments](https://github.com/t348575/kvcache-experiments#scriptspareto_measurepy).

 There is no cache index, cleanup, garbage collection, or eviction policy for the files.